kellieotto/git-fundamentals/0-3_tracking.md

 ## Ignoring files

-What if you have just put a bunch of files in your repo, that you want to add all at once?
+Let's add a bunch of files to the repo.

 ~~~{.input}
 $ touch LICENSE CITATION grapher.R sorter.py passwords.log
 ~~~

+What if you want to add all of the files you've changed, but you also have a bunch of junk files in your repo (like the auxiliary files from compiling a LaTeX document)?

-You could write them all out in your add command, or you can use `git add -A`
+You could write them all out in your add command, or you can use `git add -A` or `git add *`

-However, this will add *ALL THE THINGS* in your repo, which is probably something you don't want
+However, this will add *ALL THE THINGS* in your repo, which is probably something you don't want.

 > You don't want to clutter your tracked files with a bunch of temp files or OS garbage
 > You *ESPECIALLY* don't want to accidentally share any keys or credentials files!